 Rug Cleaning Service

-Area rugs require special care.
-Like upholstery cleaning, proper chemistry is absolutely necessary.
-Most rugs that we clean are 100% wool.
-Wools of New Zealand, one of world’s largest manufacturers of wool products, specifies that wool rugs should not be cleaned with a pH over 9, and a temperature over 175°.
-Improper cleaning can cause color loss and fiber damage.
-Our company carefully follows all guidelines for proper rug cleaning.
+Area rugs need special care.
+Just like upholstery cleaning, proper chemical use is absolutely necessary.
+Most of the rugs that we clean are 100% wool.
+Wools of New Zealand, one of the world’s largest manufacturers of wool products provides guidelines that wool rugs should not be cleaned with a pH over 9, and a temperature over 175°.
+Improper usage of chemical or cleaning can cause color loss and fiber damage.
+Mighty Clean carefully follows all guidelines for proper rug cleaning.

-The first step in area rug cleaning is inspection.
+The first step when it comes to area rug cleaning is inspection.
 While most rugs are 100% wool, many rugs are machine-made olefin or nylon rugs.
 We also encounter silk rugs.
 All fiber types must be cleaned differently.
 Each fiber has its own characteristics and cleaning requirements.
 During inspection we also determine whether the rug is hand-made or machine-made.
 If the rug is hand-made we will look for unique variations of color in the rug that could become more obvious after cleaning.

 - Dry soil removal

 Before we can wet clean any rug, we must remove as much soil as possible.
 Most area rugs have an extremely dense pile, which tend to trap large amounts of soil.
 We use a commercial vacuum system and vacuum the rug multiple times until dust and soil has been completely removed.

 This step is necessary in treating food stains that cannot be removed through normal cleaning procedures.
 During this step we also apply enzyme deodorizers to urine-soaked areas.

 We begin by pre-conditioning the fringes, which are usually made of cotton and tend to show the soil more.
 While the fringes are soaking, we pre-condition the rug itself, using a pre-conditioner to match the soil level and fiber type.